Skip to content

 Shock Sensors Explained: How the SHOCK-319 Catches a Break-In Before Entry

-A shock sensor catches the break-in attempt — before the intruder is inside.
+The best wireless shock sensor for forced-entry detection catches the break-in attempt — before the intruder is inside.

 Quick clarification: shock ≠ glassbreak A shock (vibration) sensor mounts on the surface it protects and reacts to physical impact and vibration — the act of forcing an opening.
 An acoustic glassbreak detector is a separate room-mounted device that listens for the specific sound of shattering glass.
 They solve related but different problems, and the SHOCK-319 is the first kind.
 More on the distinction below.